natelgrw/retina_models/scripts/encoding/README.md

-# 🔒 Retina Encoder Specification
+# 🔒 ReTiNA Encoder Specification

 The lastest version of ReTiNA encodes 292 features per datapoint according to specifications.
 Models are trained with this encoding to predict compound retention time.